Sapphire Guide - September's Birthstone

 1. Sapphire Necklaces

-A tiny sapphire pendant adds a subtle shimmer near the collarbone.
-Layer it with a plain gold chain for dimension.
+A dainty sapphire necklace adds a subtle shimmer near the collarbone.
+Layer it with a simple gold chain for dimension — a layered sapphire necklace is one of the most effortless everyday looks you can create.

 2. Sapphire Bracelets